Falmouth Affordable Housing Fund

 - Development Budget/Funding status and ability to leverage other funding

-- Development projects that foster Falmouth Comprehensive Plan goals and other Town plans, including those of the Falmouth Housing Demand Study and Falmouth Housing Needs Analyses
+- Development projects that foster Falmouth Comprehensive Plan goals and other Town plans, including those of the Falmouth Housing Production Plan, Falmouth Housing Demand Study, and Falmouth Housing Needs Analyses

 To apply, please refer to the Fund Application Process.
 A Letter of Intent (LOI) is the first step in the application process.
 Make sure to provide your direct responses to each question within the Letter of Intent and Application forms.
 Additional information may be attached.
 Incomplete submissions will not be funded.

 If you have any questions, please do not hesitate to contact Carla Feroni at (508) 495-7344 or via email at Carla.email@example.com Thank you for your interest in the Falmouth Affordable Housing Fund.